JohnAD/RJSON/README.md

 ### `FORMATTING 7` - A JSON document's root element must either be an object or array

-The JSON spec sort-of kind-of implies this.
+The JSON spec sort-of kind-of implies this with the words "JSON is built on two structures...".

 But RJSON is more explicit: the top-level structure is either an object or an array.

 Because of RJSON strict formatting, a reader need only look at the first character in a document to detect which type of root element is contained in the document.
 If the first character is a curly brace `{` then the document contains an object.
 If the first character is a left square bracket `[` then it is an array.